apraneeth20/Cine_Match_NLP/README.md

-# CineMatch
+# Cine Match

-CineMatch is an AI-powered movie recommendation web application that uses advanced NLP algorithms (BM25, TF-IDF, Bag of Words, and BERT) to suggest movies based on your input.
+Cine Match is an AI-powered movie recommendation web application that uses advanced NLP algorithms (BM25, TF-IDF, Bag of Words, and BERT) to suggest movies based on your input.
 The project is split into a React frontend and a Node.js/Express backend.

 ---